-The bill indicates that the neither the department nor an instrumentality of government, has liability for the acts or omissions of a concessionaire or other party to a public-private agreement.
+The bill indicates that the state, including the department, does not have liability for the acts or omissions of a concessionaire or other party to a public-private agreement.

 Use of Transportation Facility for Commercial Activities

 The bill would allow a public-private agreement to permit the conduct of commercial activities at a public transportation facility if the activities are related to the transportation purposes of the facility and to the extent not restricted by applicable law.